basefarm/tfawslib-vpc/README.md

 + "appnets" - list of subnet ID's for Application networks
 + "igwid" - ID for Internet Gateway
 + "pubrt" - ID for routing table with direct internet access
++ "appbits" - additional bits in App subnet network mask
-+ "newbits" - additional bits in subnet network mask
++ "dmzbits" - additional bits in DMZ subnet network mask
 + "azcount" - adjusted number of availability zones used
 + "azlist" - list of names of the availability zones used
 + "nat_routing_tables" - list of routing tables for internet access through NAT gateways